 Roasting beets brings out their earthy-sweet goodness.
-“You can also slice them thin and dry them in the oven to make crunchy beet chips,” Skoda says.
+Even better: Try slicing them into thin pieces and popping them in the oven to make crunchy beet chips.

 Grab a glass

 Beet juice doesn’t contain the fiber of whole beets.
-But juice can be a good way to kick up the beets if you’re using them for a brain boost or athletic enhancement, Skoda says.
+But juice can be a good way to kick up the beets if you’re using them for a brain boost or athletic enhancement, Thomsen Ferreira notes.
 Most grocery stores carry beet juice.
 You can even find powdered beet juice supplements in the fitness section of groceries or vitamin stores.

 Do beets have a downside?

 Before you start beet-loading, a word of caution: Beets are rich in oxalates, which can contribute to kidney stones.
-If you have kidney stones, it’s best to enjoy beetroots and beet greens in moderation, Skoda says.
+If you have kidney stones, it’s best to enjoy beetroots and beet greens in moderation.